Decoding the Thin Line Between Use and Abuse.

 both normal consumption and harmful use.
 At-risk use depends not only on

-absolute amounts taken but the situations and associated behaviours.ย
+absolute amounts taken but the situations and associated behaviours.

-The continuation of substance use despite evidence of damage to the userโs
+The continuation of substance use despite evidence of damage to the

-well-being.
+familial well-being.
 This damage may be denied or minimised by the individual

 Where there is physical dependence on a drug, abstinence will generally lead

 to features of withdrawal.
 These are characteristic for each drug.
-Some drugs
+Some

-the acute effects of the drug.ย
+the opposite of the acute effects of the drug.

 Withdrawals can be simple, as above or complicated by the development of

-seizures, delirium, or psychotic features.ย
+seizures, delirium, or psychotic features.

-Illness characterised by hallucinations and/or delusions occurring as a direct
+Illness characterised by hallucinations and/or delusions occurring as a

-presentation with psychosis, prominence of non-auditory hallucinations).ย
+first presentation with psychosis, prominence of non-auditory

 Reversible cognitive deficits occur during intoxication.
-Persisting impairment
+Persisting

-recognised for alcohol,volatile chemicals, benzodiazepines, and, debatably,
+use is recognised for alcohol,volatile chemicals, benzodiazepines, and,

 Several conditions exist (e.g. alcoholic hallucinosis,; persisting